 Hydrologic Units

-Four hydrologic unit (huc8) shapefiles were downloaded, covering the Island of Puerto Rico, from the Watershed Boundary Dataset within the Geospatial Data Gateway.
-These hydrologic units break up the island into Western, Southern, North-Eastern and Northern watersheds and were used within ETM in order to see the difference in environmental trends between the watersheds, acting as a proxy for ecological regions [Pablo Méndez Lázaro, personal communication, February 10th 2016].
+Four hydrologic unit (huc8) shapefiles were downloaded, covering Puerto Rico, from the Watershed Boundary Dataset within the Geospatial Data Gateway.
+These hydrologic units break up the island into western, southern, northeastern and northern watersheds and were used within ETM in order to see the difference in environmental trends between the watersheds, acting as a proxy for ecological regions [Pablo Méndez Lázaro, personal communication, February 10th 2016].